digitalbazaar/hmbd/README.md

 | `mldsa44-rdfc-2024` | ML-DSA-44 | RDFC-1.0 |

 The ML-DSA-44 cryptosuites (`mldsa44-jcs-2024` and `mldsa44-rdfc-2024`) use a
-post-quantum digital signature algorithm standardized in FIPS 204.
+quantum-resistant digital signature algorithm standardized in FIPS 204.

 ### Running the tests